alexnardini/FLAM3_for_SideFX_Houdini/README.md

 Part of the work is done inside the HDA witin the Houdini environment like attribute binding, parameters creations and their visibility conditions.

-`Can you imagine the possibilities when using Houdini procedural paradigm to control all aspects of your Flame ?`
+`Can you imagine the possibilities using Houdini procedural paradigm to control all apsect pfyour Flame?`
 ![alt text](https://github.com/alexnardini/FLAM3/blob/main/img/FLAM3_Hviewport.jpg)
 `FLAM3 for Houdini generate a point cloud of the fractal Flame being worked on.`